Getting started with solar

 Historic Properties/Districts Guidance

-If a property is landmarked or within a historic district, contact the City at 715-839-4914 for advice.
-Guidance on solar installations can also be found here- see specifically pages 14-15.
+If a property is landmarked or within a historic district, contact us at 715-839-4914 for advice.
+Guidance on solar installations can be found here- see specifically pages 14-15.